 Gran Canaria, Spain

 Known for its year-round warm weather, Gran Canaria is a March favorite for those craving a mix of beach days and outdoor adventures.
-With average highs of 68°F, it’s a great time to take a dip in the Atlantic, lounge on golden sands, or sip cocktails by the sea.
+With average highs of 68°F, it’s one of Europe’s warmest destinations this time of year.
+It’s a great time to take a dip in the Atlantic, lounge on golden sands, or sip cocktails by the sea.

 For stunning island views, head to Roque Nublo, where hiking trails lead to panoramic platforms perfect for sunrise or sunset views.
 Gran Canaria also boasts unique landscapes ranging from rolling sand dunes to rugged volcanic terrain—ideal for exploring off the beaten track.